-As of December 31, 2021 and 2020, the Company had factored \$97.7 million and \$71.0 million, respectively, of accounts receivable; under the Agreement discounts on these receivables were not material during the year.
-As of December 31, 2021 and 2020, the Company had collected \$22.5 million and \$26.1 million, respectively, of cash from customers which had not been remitted to the Bank.
+December 31, 2022 2021 Total accounts receivable factored \$ 99,503 \$ 97,700 Total amounts collected from clients not yet remitted to Bank \$ 13,602 \$ 22,477

 The unremitted cash is Restricted Cash and is included within Prepaid and Other Current Assets with the corresponding liability included in Accrued Expenses on the Consolidated Balance Sheet.
-The Company has not recorded any servicing assets or liabilities as of December 31, 2021 and 2020 as the fair value of the servicing arrangement as well as the fees earned were not material to the financial statements.
+The Company has not recorded any servicing assets or liabilities as of December 31, 2022 and 2021 as the fair value of the servicing arrangement as well as the fees earned were not material to the financial statements.